eyc94/Game-Shop-Database-UI/README.md

 The admin has the ability to create a new product, view existing products, update information on an existing product, and delete an existing product.

 #### Orders
+This represents data about the orders of the gameshop.
+The properties of the orders include **Order ID**, **Customer ID**, **Order Date**, and **Pickup**.

+The admin has the ability to create a new order, view existing orders, update existing orders, and delete an existing order.

 #### Reviews